;

 But first, what is rhubarb?

-If you’re not familiar with rhubarb, it’s technically a vegetable but is often referred to as a fruit, primarily because it tends to be used in desserts the same way as any other fruit.
-However, unlike a fruit which is the fleshy part of a plant that comes from a flower and surrounds a seed, the part used in the rhubarb plant is the leafstalk or petiole.
+If you’re unfamiliar with rhubarb, it’s technically a vegetable but is often referred to as a fruit, primarily because it tends to be used in desserts like any other fruit.
+However, unlike a fruit, which is the fleshy part of a plant that comes from a flower and surrounds a seed, the part used in the rhubarb plant is the leafstalk or petiole.

 Fresh Picked Rhubarb Stalks